khurramjaved96/mrcl/README.md

 This will store the learned model at ../results/DDMonthYYYY/Sin/0.0001/mrcl_regression)

 ### Evaluating MRCL Representations
-We provide trained models in ./trained_models which can be used to evaluate performance on the continual learning benchmarks.
+We provide trained models at https://drive.google.com/drive/folders/1vHHT5kxtgx8D4JHYg25iA-C31O5OjAQz?usp=sharing which can be used to evaluate performance on the continual learning benchmarks.

 To evaluate performance on omniglot test trajectories of omniglot run:
 ``` bash